pybricks/pybricks.github.io/learn/sensors/responding-sensor-values.md

 {% include block-program.html
 path="L05_2_distance_keep_elseif"
+width="100%"
+%}

+{% include flow-chart.html path="/learn/sensors/L05_2_distance_keep_elseif.svg"
 caption="If the distance is greater than 320 mm then go forward, else if the distance is less than 280 mm then go backwards, else stop.
-This allows the robot to stop while it is on target, rather than restlessly going back and forth." width="100%"
+This allows the robot to stop while it is on target, rather than restlessly going back and forth." %}
-%}

 **Challenge #5.2.G: Air guitar** ⸺ Create a program that plays different notes for different measured distances.
 Use the table below to determine the frequencies for each note.